Back to Health News & Stories

 The Top 10 Foods For A Healthy Diabetes Diet

-A healthy diabetes diet contains a variety of foods that help regulate blood sugar, boost metabolism and keep your hunger in check.
-Here are the 10 best foods to try.
+A healthy diabetes diet contains a variety of foods that help regulate blood sugar, boost metabolism, and curb hunger.
+Build your eating plan with these nutritious foods.

-By Gale Cohen, RD, CDE, Certified Diabetes Educator—Virtua Nutrition and Diabetes Care
+By Tracie Murphy, MS, RD, Registered Dietitian, Virtua Nutrition and Diabetes Care

-• Eating meals and snacks regularly (at planned times).
+• Meals and snacks at regularly planned times

-• Eating about the same amount of food at each meal or snack.
+• About the same amount of food at each meal or snack

 What are the healthiest foods for a person with type 2 diabetes?

-If you have diabetes, the best foods for your diet should include plenty of fiber, potassium, magnesium, vitamin C, and calcium.
-These nutrients are beneficial for regulating blood glucose, blood pressure, and cholesterol.
-Here are some ideas.
+To support your health, include foods rich in fiber, potassium, magnesium, vitamin C, and calcium.
+These nutrients help regulate blood sugar, blood pressure, and cholesterol.
+Here are some excellent food options:

 Beans

-Beans are a “superfood” made up of high-quality carbohydrates, low-fat protein, and soluble fiber, and also are a good source of magnesium and potassium.
-Beans help stabilize blood sugar levels and keep hunger in check.
+Beans are high in quality carbohydrates, low-fat protein, and soluble fiber.
+They’re also good sources of magnesium and potassium, helping stabilize blood sugar levels and control hunger.

 Dark green leafy vegetables

-Leafy vegetables like leaf lettuce, spinach, kale, Swiss chard, and arugula are loaded with vitamins and minerals, especially vitamins C and K, calcium, iron, and potassium.
-They provide fiber and antioxidants as well.
+Leafy greens like lettuce, spinach, kale, Swiss chard, and arugula are packed with vitamins and minerals, especially vitamins C and K, calcium, iron, and potassium.
+They also provide fiber and antioxidants.

 Sweet potatoes

-Sweet potatoes are packed with vitamin A, vitamin C, and fiber.
-Anthocyanin and other color-related pigments are valuable for their anti-inflammatory health benefits.
-For a lower-glycemic alternative, substitute sweet potatoes in place of white potatoes in your favorite recipes .
+Sweet potatoes are rich in vitamin A, vitamin C, and fiber.
+The pigments that give them their orange hue have powerful anti-inflammatory health benefits.
+For a lower-glycemic choice, substitute sweet potatoes for white potatoes in recipes.

 Berries